-Long-term stability of flow patterns within the mantle suggests that there must be some stabilizing influence acting on the platemantle system.
+Long-term stability of flow patterns within the mantle suggests that there must be some stabilizing influence acting on the plate-mantle system.
 One possibility is that two large continent-sized structures at the base of the mantle, which have been observed in tomography since the 1990s (Garnero et al., 2016), tend to stabilize mantle flow patterns.
-These structures, which are often referred to as the "Large Low Shear Velocity Provinces" or LLSVPs (see Fig. 5), remain unmixed with the rest of the mantle because they are denser and stiffer than other mantle rocks (Heyn et al., 2018).
+These structures, which are often referred to as the "Large Low Shear Velocity Provinces" or LLSVPs (see Figure 6), remain unmixed with the rest of the mantle because they are denser and stiffer than other mantle rocks (Heyn et al., 2018).
 There is evidence from volcanism that the two antipodal LLSVPs may have been sitting in their current locations beneath Africa and the central Pacific for a long period of Earth history (Torsvik, 2019).
 If so, their stability may help to also stabilize persistent upwelling flow of the mantle above them.
 What keeps these LLSVPs in place despite active mantle flow around them?
 This is a topic of active research, although mantle flow models show that plate motions tend to push dense material at the base of the mantle into two "piles" in the current locations of the two LLSVPs (Bull et al., 2014).
 Thus, Earth's recent plate motions are consistent with the stability of LLSVPs in their current locations.
-The long-term stability of mantle structures may be supported by unusually stiff material in the mid-mantle that permits upwelling and downwelling flows only in certain locations, which should tend to stabilize flow patterns (Ballmer et al., 2017).
+The long-term stability of mantle structures may be supported unusually stiff material in the mid-mantle that permits upwelling and downwelling flows only in certain locations, which should tend to stabilize flow patterns (Ballmer et al., 2017).
 The long-term stability of mantle flow, and how it is related to mantle structures at depth and tectonic plate motions at the surface, is currently the topic of active research.

 Some clues shed light on plate tectonic patterns even further back in time.
-Soon after plate tectonics was "discovered," Wilson (1966) used marine fossils to demonstrate that a "proto-Atlantic Ocean" existed prior to the formation of Pangea.
+Soon after plate tectonics was "discovered", Wilson (1966) used marine fossils to demonstrate that a "proto-Atlantic Ocean" existed prior to the formation of Pangea.
 This ocean basin has now been lost to subduction, but it separated North America and Europe along approximately the same boundary as the current Atlantic Ocean.
-This realization indicates that continents may separate along sutures from previous continental collisions, despite the fact that continental collision tends to produce broad and enduring mountain ranges (Tibet and the Himalayas being a current example resulting from collision of India and Eurasia).
-It also hints at periodic assembly of the continents into a larger supercontinent (Fig. 4), existing between about 350 and 200 Ma.
-However, geologic reconstructions indicate supercontinents during approximately 900-750 and 1550-1400 Ma, which have been named Rodinia and Nuna, respectively (Li et al., 2019), and geoscientists have predicted various future supercontinents based on different extrapolations of current tectonic motions (Davies et al., 2018).
-Such cycles of supercontinent assembly and dispersal, which are often referred to as "Wilson Cycles," are governed by changes to the distribution of heat within the Earth's mantle (Rolf et al., 2012), with supercontinents trapping heat beneath them until this heat is released by onset of ridge spreading within the supercontinent.
-The supercontinent cycle can thus be thought of as a mode of planetary convection (section "The Uniqueness of Plate Tectonics"), although the dynamics of this interaction between surface tectonics and mantle convection are not fully understood and remain a topic of ongoing research.
+This realization indicates continents may separate along sutures from previous continental collisions, despite the fact that continental collision tends to produce broad and enduring mountain ranges (Tibet and the Himalayas being a current example resulting from collision of India and Eurasia).
+It also hints at periodic assembly of the continents into a larger supercontinent, eventually followed by dispersal into smaller segments that we see today.
+Pangea is only the most recent such a supercontinent (Fig. 4), existing between about 350 and 200 million years ago.
+However, geologic reconstructions indicate supercontinents during approximately 900-750 and 1550-1400 million years ago, which have been named Rodinia and Nuna, respectively (Li et al., 2019), and geoscientists have predicted various future supercontinents based on different extrapolations of current tectonic motions (Davies et al., 2018).
+Such cycles of supercontinent assembly and dispersal, which are often referred to as "Wilson Cycles", are governed by changes to the distribution of heat within the Earth's mantle (Rolf et al., 2012), with supercontinents trapping heat beneath them until this heat is released by onset of ridge spreading within the supercontinent.
+The supercontinent cycle can thus be thought of as a mode of planetary convection (Section 4), although the dynamics of this interaction between surface tectonics and mantle convection are not fully understood and remain a topic of ongoing research.